brianwisti/rgb-brain-hugo/site/content/post/2020/09/ssg-is-for-putterers.md

  > my side project; but I wish a lot of devs would stop touting about how
  > amazingly simple they are, as it’s just not the case.

-I often see "such and such [card/Static Site Generator](../../../card/Static%20Site%20Generator.md) is simple!" tweets, and wonder what exactly they're comparing it to.
+I often see "such and such [Static Site Generator](../../../card/Static%20Site%20Generator.md) is simple!" tweets, and wonder what exactly they're comparing it to.
 DIY dentistry perhaps?

 As much as I love puttering with static site generators, "puttering" is the main charm of an SSG.
 The hooks to customize are right there on the surface.
 Heck [Eleventy](../../../card/Eleventy.md) is nothing *but* hooks.
 And having everything in a git repository is just a developer-focused version of a smart backup plan.